PingoPlatform/Pingo/ATLAS/Coarse sand and gravel.md

 `python PROCESSING_MBSYSTEM.py`

 which will generate a .grd file in the 400 kHz folder.
 Repeat the steps for the 700 kHz folder by adapting the path correspondingly.

+To combine the two grids into a multispectral tif, convert the two grid files to grayscale georeferenced tif images.

+`gmt grdimage sss_grid.grd -A400.tif -Cgray`
+`gmt grdimage sss_grid.grd -A700.tif -Cgray`

+These two grids can now be combined to a multispectral image.
+Note that gmt grdimage requires either one or three input files, so one grid is supplied twice.
+This does not matter here (but of course has to be kept in mind), as the in GIS the bands to be displayed can be selected.

+`gmt grdimage sss_grid.grd -HD_multispectral.tif`

 ## References